 - Grant money may not be used to pay for substitute teachers.

 - To complete the application, first save the application to your computer and then complete the grant.
 If you have started completing the grant and want to finish it later, be sure to save it.
-When finished, print the application and acquire the required signatures (principal’s and, if indicated, Joel Dean’s), and send to Peggy Town in the Superintendent’s Office.
+When finished, print the application and acquire the required signatures (principal’s and, if indicated, Renee Bennett’s), and send to Peggy Town in the Superintendent’s Office.
 Please identify as a CPSF Grant Application.